 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.

-After seeing the sights in Kotzebue and collecting park stamps at the new Western Arctic Parklands visitors center, meet your guide for a pre-trip meeting this evening in Kotzebue.
+After seeing the sights in Kotzebue and collecting park stamps at the new Western Arctic Parklands visitors center, meet your guide for a pre-trip meeting at 6:45 pm in Kotzebue.

 Fly from the Eskimo village of Kotzebue on the Chukchi Sea up the Kobuk River and then head north into Gates of the Arctic National Park.
 Landing on a gravel bar near a clear fast river we will unload and set up camp.
 We spend the afternoon and evening settling in, learning the birds and plants, and planning the next day’s adventure.